Our Commitment to Diversity and Inclusion

-- Four of the ten members of our Partnership Board of Directors are women and four members are members of the BIPOC community.
-The Lead Director of the Board is a woman who is also the leader of our firm's largest department, Toronto Corporate.
+- Four of the eleven members of our Partnership Board of Directors are women and four members are members of the BIPOC community.

-- Women lead three of our six offices as Managing Partners and two of the three are BIPOC women.
+- Women lead four of our offices as Managing Partners and two of the four are BIPOC women.

 - The head of our Partnership Admission Committee, who is also the head of our Diversity and Inclusion Committee, is a woman.

 - Our Senior Management team has been run for 16 consecutive years exclusively by women and/or members of the BIPOC community.